Fun things to do in Romania

 And the numerous castles and fortresses that you will find are a testimony to this statement.
 More commonly found in the regions of Transylvania and Bukovina, these fortifications are hundreds of years old, and they all have more than one story to tell.

-Some of the most famous castles in Romania are Bran Castle, known for his alleged connections to Vlad the Impaler, and Peles Castle, which was built by King Carol I and served as the summer residence of Romania’s Royal family.
+Some of the most famous castles in Romania are Bran Castle, known for his alleged connections to Vlad the Impaler, and the Pelisor Castle and Peles Castle, built by King Carol I and served as the summer residence of Romania’s Royal family.

 But there are several other medieval strongholds that are worth visiting, such as Corvin Castle, Rasnov Citadel, Poenari Castle, or the Fortified Churches of Transylvania.